The Best Drugstore Moisturizers of 2026, According to a Dermatologist

 What's the best drugstore moisturizer for dry skin in 2026?

-Prequel Half & Half Peptides + Ceramides is my top pick for dry skin - it pairs humectants that pull water in with ingredients that seal it in, so skin stays comfortable for hours.
+Prequel Half & Half Peptides + Ceramides is my top pick for dry skin.
+It pairs humectants that pull water in with ingredients that seal it in, so skin stays comfortable for hours.
 In deep winter, layer CeraVe Healing Ointment on top of it at night for very dry patches.

 Can I use a drugstore moisturizer with tretinoin or retinol?

-Absolutely - just choose a fragrance-free, ceramide-rich formula.
-Aestura Atobarrier365 and Avène Tolérance Control are my favorite affordable options for buffering retinoid dryness.
+Absolutely.
+Just choose a fragrance-free, ceramide-rich formula.
+Aestura Atobarrier365 and Avene Tolerance Control are my favorite affordable options for buffering retinoid dryness.
 There's a full breakdown in my best moisturizers to use with tretinoin guide.

 Is CeraVe or Vanicream better?

 Both are dermatologist favorites.
 Vanicream has the shorter, more strictly irritant-free ingredient list, which gives it the edge for highly reactive or allergy-prone skin.
-CeraVe offers more variety - gel-creams, ointments, oil-control formulas - so it's easier to match to a specific skin type.
+CeraVe offers more variety (gel-creams, ointments, oil-control formulas) so it's easier to match to a specific skin type.
 I compare them in detail in my Vanicream vs CeraVe post.

 How often should I replace my moisturizer?

-Check the little jar symbol on the packaging - most moisturizers are good for 6 to 12 months after opening.
+Check the little jar symbol on the packaging.
+Most moisturizers are good for 6 to 12 months after opening.
 If the texture, smell, or color changes, or it starts to separate, replace it sooner.

 The Final Verdict

-If I could only keep one drugstore moisturizer in my bathroom for the rest of the year, it would be the Avène Tolérance Control.
-Not because it's flashy - it's literally the opposite of flashy - but because it does the one thing a moisturizer is supposed to do better than almost anything else on the shelf: hydrate your skin without messing with it.
+If I could only keep one drugstore moisturizer in my bathroom for the rest of the year, it would be the Avene Tolerance Control.
+Not because it's flashy (it's literally the opposite of flashy) but because it does the one thing a moisturizer is supposed to do better than almost anything else on the shelf: hydrate your skin without messing with it.
 No fragrance, no filler ingredients, no 'but will this break me out' anxiety.
 It just works.

 The best drugstore moisturizer is the one you'll actually use every single day.
-Pick the one that matches your skin type, fits your budget, and doesn't sit untouched on your shelf - that's the one that works.
+Pick the one that matches your skin type, fits your budget, and doesn't sit untouched on your shelf.
+That's the one that works.

 Questions?
-Drop them in the comments!
+Drop them in the comments.
 I read all of them and I'll do my best to point you in the right direction.

 Next